-NOTE: The scope of this blog was expanded on the fifth anniversary of the present post, to include musical instruments.
-The biographical and bibliographical info cited here is pending corresponding revision.
+NOTE: The scope of this blog was expanded to include musical instruments on the fifth anniversary of this post.

 My name is Cary Karp and I’m by no means a newcomer either to printed or online publication.
-However, I’ve never blogged before and have adopted the nickname stringbed for the new role (clicking on that link will show a few more autobiographical details).
+However, this is my first foray into blogging, and I have adopted the nickname stringbed for the new role (clicking on that link will show a few more autobiographical details).
 Much of what I’ve published elsewhere has been accounts and analyses of information culled from pre-existing sources and experimental observation.
 The results were always intended to enhance the understanding of the underlying subject but rarely included any subjective discussion.

 There’s a representative bibliography of and about my work dating back to the early days of my career, here.
 The origins of my blogonym are buried deeply in it, and explained in a more recent post.
 Although rooted in my work with musical instruments, it seemed equally appropriate to a retired museologist’s more recent interest in loopography.